 What Is Quilt Binding?

-Quilt binding is the narrow fabric sewn around the outer edges of a quilt after the quilt sandwich is complete.
-Binding holds the edges of the quilt top, batting, and quilt backing together, keeping them from fraying or coming apart in other ways.
+After the quilt sandwich is complete, narrow fabric sewn around the outer edges makes up its binding.
+This holds together the edges of the quilt top, batting, and quilt backing, keeping them from fraying or coming apart in other ways.